 The Company has in the past funded its liquidity requirements, including ongoing operating expenses and capital expenditures and investments, for the most part, through operating cash flows, debt financing and equity financing.
-Financing in Russia and certain other markets became more available and at a lower cost; this decreased the Group's weighted average cost of debt.
+Financing in Russia and certain other markets has become more available and at a lower cost; this decreased the Group's weighted average cost of debt.

-The following table presents a summary of cash flows for the twelve months ended December 31st, 2010 and 2009:
+The following table presents a summary of cash flows for the twelve months ended December 31st, 2011 and 2010:

-Twelve months end led December 31 ^s 2010 2009 U.S . \$ Net cash inflows/(outflows) from operating activities (16.179) 34.169 Net cash outflows from investing activities (5.597) (3.393) Net cash inflows/(outflows) from financing activities 6.574 (7.138) Net increase/(decrease) in cash and cash equivalents (15.202) 23.638
+Twelve months end ded December 31 ^s 2011 2010 U.S 5. \$ Net cash inflows/(outflows) from operating activities 11,063 (16,179) Net cash outflows from investing activities (3,470) (5,597) Net cash (outflows)/inflows from financing activities (9,711) 6,574 Net decrease in cash and cash equivalents (2,118) (15,202)

-Net cash inflows/(outflows) from operations
+Net cash inflows/(outflows) from operating activities

-Net cash outflows from operations amounted to U.S. \$ 16,179 for the twelve months ended December 31st, 2010, compared to cash inflows of U.S. \$ 34,169 in the corresponding period of 2009.
-This is primarily due to increased inventory and receivables, following a much increased demand in Q4 and the whole of 2010.
+Net cash inflows from operations amounted to U.S. \$ 11,063 for the twelve months ended December 31st, 2011, compared to outflows of U.S. \$ 16,179 in the corresponding period of 2010.
+This was primarily due to better management of working capital and improved profitability.